Roadmap

 Section titled “Web end-user client”A consumer-facing web client for end users to interact with agents (as opposed to the current admin app, which is for platform operators).
 This would be a white-label React app deployed to CloudFront.

-Not in v1 because: Most v1 users are integrating ThinkWork into their own apps via the GraphQL API or the Slack/GitHub connectors.
+Not in v1 because: Most v1 users are integrating ThinkWork into their own apps via the GraphQL API or the Slack/GitHub integrations.
 The end-user client is a future UX layer.

 Eval agent with browser automation